-The causes of blepharospasm are not inherited, it is unlikely therefore that you will pass the condition on to your children.
+No. It is unlikely that you will pass the condition on to your children.

-What are the symptoms of hemifacial spasm?
+What are the symptoms of blepharospasm?

 - Dry eyes or watering eyes

-- Light sensitivity
+- Sensitivity to light

 - Increased blinking

 - Eye pain

 - Soreness

-- · Irritation and discomfort of the eyelids
+- Irritation and discomfort of the eyelids

 - Frequent eye movements

-- Some people may have a quite mild condition that causes inconvenience and embarrassment

-- Others find the spasms may affect their vision.
+Some people may have a mild condition that causes inconvenience and embarrassment.
+Others find the spasms may affect their vision.

 For some people the spasms may become worse when they are tired and stressed.
-They may also improve when they lie down.
+They may also improve when they lie down